mjschurig/easy-bibtex-manager/README.md

 # BibTeX Manager

-A modern, single-file bibliography manager built with React and TypeScript that runs entirely in your web browser.
-Features advanced type safety, real-time validation, and a sophisticated context-driven architecture.
+A modern, single-file bibliography manager that runs entirely in your web browser.
+Just copy `index.html` to your bibliography folder and open it - no installation, no setup, no internet required!

 ## 🎯 Overview